-The application was received on July 15, 2022 after a Notice of Violation was issued on July 1, 2022.
-Staff has been consistently working with the applicant in an attempt to bring the project into compliance.
-However, the application was determined to need a Committee-level review and is scheduled to be heard by the Cherokee Triangle Architectural Review Committee (ARC) on Wednesday, November 2, 2022 at 4:30pm, in-person at 444 S. 5th Street, Room 101.
+The application was received on September 19, 2022 after a stop work order was placed on the property on September 2, 2022.
+It was determined to need a Committee-level review and is scheduled to be heard by the Cherokee Triangle Architectural Review Committee (ARC) on Wednesday November 2, 2022 at 4:30pm, in-person at 444 S. 5th Street, Room 101.